marcoklein/impftermin/README.md

   </a>
 </p>

 Automatically checks the website and notifies you about open appointments and available Impf-Codes.
 The app opens a Chrome browser and automatically navigates through the page.
 It beeps if it finds an open slot.
 You enter personal information and book the appointment manually.

-## Run the application without a development environment
+## Installation

-If you just want to run the application head over to the [Releases](https://github.com/marcoklein/impftermin/releases) page and [download the latest version](https://github.com/marcoklein/impftermin/releases).
+Head over to [Releases](https://github.com/marcoklein/impftermin/releases) and [download the latest version](https://github.com/marcoklein/impftermin/releases/latest).
-Currently the app is compiled for Windows, macOS and Linux.

-Run the application.
+Currently the following platforms are supported:
+- Windows (x64)
+- Linux (x64)
+- macOS (x64)

+### Windows

+Download `impftermin-win.exe` and double-click the file.

+### Linux

+Download `impftermin-linux` and open a terminal in the same folder.

+Make the file executable using `chmod +x impftermin-linux` and run it using `./impftermin-linux`.

+### macOS

+Download `impftermin-macos` and open a terminal in the same folder.

+Make the file executable using `chmod +x impftermin-macos` and run it using `./impftermin-macos`.

+---

 A command-line window will show up and you can fill in the Impftermin locations there:

 <p align="center">
   <a href="https://github.com/marcoklein/impftermin#getting-an-impfzentrum-url" alt="Download">